metcalf/saypi/README.md

 ### DELETE /moods/:name

 Permanently delete a mood that you created.
+Returns a 204 with no content.

 ### GET /conversations